RAF Wormingford

 Lockheed P-38H-5-LO Lightnings of the 38th Fighter Squadron.
 Serial 42-67074 is to the right.

 North American P-51D-10-NA Mustang Serial 44-14156 of the 338th Fighter Squadron.

-Royal Air Force Wormingford, or more simply RAF Wormingford, is a former Royal Air Force station located 6 mi northwest of Colchester, Essex, England.
+Royal Air Force Wormingford or more simply RAF Wormingford is a former Royal Air Force station located 6 mi northwest of Colchester, Essex, England.

-During World War I Wormingford was a landing ground designated for use by aircraft operating against Zeppelins.
-Reopened as a military airfield in 1942, it was used by both the Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
+During the First World War Wormingford was a landing ground designated for use by aircraft operating against Zeppelins.
+Reopened as a military airfield in 1942 during the Second World War, it was used by both the Royal Air Force (RAF) and the United States Army Air Forces (USAAF).
 During the war it was used primarily as a fighter airfield.
 After the war, it was returned to agriculture.

 Today, the main runway is used by the Essex and Suffolk Gliding Club, although the concrete has been removed except where the old NW-SE runway crosses.

 History

 First World War

 The landing ground was used by the 37th Home Defence Squadron and a Royal Aircraft Factory B.E.12 based here shot down Zeppelin number L.48 on 16/17 June 1917.
 The landing ground was known as RFC Wormingford.